lqh929289158/MagWrist_Software/README.md

 This is a Real-time program that can plot the data of 10 magnetometers and 1 motion sensor vividly!

+To run the program, please follow the steps below:

 1. Modify port name.
 Open **RealTimeShow.py** with the editor you prefer.
 Find the code below:
 ```
 ser = serial.Serial('/dev/cu.usbmodem0F00577F',1500000)